Laundry Room Capacity Concerns at Northern Illinois University

 Abandoned Loads and Machine Scarcity

-While the immediate frustration centers on residents who leave clothes in machines, the underlying issue is the machine-to-resident ratio.
-In buildings where capacity is tight, every delay cascades.
-A student who is 15 minutes late retrieving laundry can disrupt the schedules of several others.
+The immediate frustration centers on residents who leave clothes behind, but the underlying issue is the ratio of machines to residents.
+In buildings where capacity is tight, even small delays cascade.
+A student who is fifteen minutes late retrieving laundry can disrupt the schedules of several others.
+Enforcement of laundry-room etiquette is difficult in a residential setting, and without sufficient machine capacity to absorb normal variations in pickup timing, the system operates with no margin for error.

 Why It Matters